justinwoo/spacchetti-react-basic-starter/README.md

 This fork has differences from the original:

 * Parcel to build the application and provide automatic hot reloading of React components
-* Psc-Package for dependency management, with Spacchetti package sets <https://github.com/justinwoo/spacchetti>
+* Psc-Package or Spago for dependency management (Spago: <https://github.com/spacchetti/spago>)
 * consumes the output modules from the PureScript compiler output directly (see src/index.html, src/index.js)

 Video of hot reloading in action: <https://twitter.com/jusrin00/status/1060961458484326400>